dotnet/iot/src/devices/Tca954x/README.md

-# TCA9548A - TCA9548A Low-Voltage 8-Channel I2C Switch with Reset
+# TCA954X - TCA954X Low-Voltage Multi-Channel I2C Switch with Reset

+The TCA954X/PCA954X group of devices is a set of I2C switches.
+Several types are available, with 2, 4 or 8 channels, and different voltage specifications.
+The first letter is sometimes also "P".

 The TCA9548A device has eight bidirectional translating switches that can be controlled through the I2C bus.
 The SCL/SDA upstream pair fans out to eight downstream pairs, or channels.